-Starting a small business can be an incredibly stressful and difficult process.
+Starting a small business in Queensland can be an incredibly stressful and difficult process.
 A significant number of small businesses fail in the first few years of operating, due to a lack of market share, funding and growth.
 Fortunately, there are now a number of grants and programs provided by the Queensland Government which provide assistance to new small businesses looking to establish themselves.
 To make it easy for you, we’ve compiled a list of the most useful grants, so you’re able to assess which is most relevant for your business.

 Small Business Entrepreneur Grants Program

-The Small Business Entrepreneur Grants Program can assist new small businesses to access professional advice and support in the critical early stages of establishing a business.
+The Small Business Entrepreneur Grants Program can assist new small businesses in Queensland to access professional advice and support in the critical early stages of establishing a business.
 The grant provides funding of up to $5,000 to facilitate the engagement of a consultant, advisor or business coach for up to 3 months to help establish or develop the business.

 To be eligible for this grant, your business must: